 As with any holiday, it’s important to take part in traditions and acknowledge the day for what it is.
 Everyone has their own ways of celebrating, and yours will be unique.
 Just make sure that you celebrate with something coffee-themed.

-1. Treat Friends or Coworkers for Some Coffee
+1. Treat Friends or Coworkers to Some Coffee

 What a great way to celebrate Coffee Day with other people by inviting friends or coworkers for some coffee and a chat.
 It might seem like a very simple celebration, but you can make things more exciting by adding some different coffee flavors from around the world or trying different brewing methods and styles.